mountainMath/doodles/content/posts/2019-06-25-how-not-to-analyze-the-roots-of-the-affordability-crisis.markdown

 ## The upshot
 Taking a step back, the working paper tried to offer insight into what drove the housing market in Vancouver (and Toronto).
 I am looking forward to reading work that will add insight to this question, using rigorous methodology.
 I am afraid Josh Gordon's working paper does not do this.

+It should also be pointed out that this post should not be read as an analysis in it's own right.
+In particular, the scatter plots presented still contain numerous unaccounted confounding factors.
+This post is not aimed at offering an alternative analysis, but it simply serves to illustrate the methodological failings in Josh Gordon's working paper.
+For insight into mismatches between housing and income metrics we refer the reader to the posts linked in the [previous section](#how-to-fix) that build on individual level price-to-income and shelter-cost-to-income metrics.

 As usual, the code for the analysis is [available on GitHub](https://github.com/mountainMath/doodles/blob/master/content/posts/2019-06-25-how-not-to-analyze-the-roots-of-the-affordability-crisis.Rmarkdown) in case someone wants to check the details, or adapt the analysis for their own purposes.

+# Addendum{#addendum}
+I sent this post to Josh Gordon before distributing it, and he had a couple of comments he asked I address in my post.

+Firstly, he asserts that he has been using median household income numbers throughout, despite claiming he used average household income in his paper.
+We already establish above that the paper did not use average household income numbers, and the numbers don't match median household income either, adjusted for 2016 or otherwise, as a [quick comparison](https://censusmapper.ca/maps/838#9/49.2284/-123.0194) shows.
+We still don't know what income statistic was actually used in the paper.

+Secondly, Josh reiterates that one should use income numbers for the whole population as opposed to matching home prices to the incomes of the population that lives in those homes as I suggested above, because "non-owners are in many cases *potential* owners and so their incomes matter in terms of what your housing market should look like if it's connected to local incomes".
+Josh further submits that

+> There's also a utility to simply understanding whether a typical resident can afford a typical detached home, and so eliminating much of the bottom half of the distribution is going to give you a flawed understanding of that.
+Certainly for most renters in Vancouver, the fact that detached houses, which most would ideally like to reside in, are sometimes between 20 and 30 times their income is relevant and part of the affordability issues Vancouver faces.

+While I appreciate the plight of renters looking to buy a home (some of which may be looking to buy a detached house) and agree that there is utility in understanding how these people fare, this simply isn't what Josh is constructing his metric for.
+And I am baffled by the consistency with which Josh ignores the simple geometric fact that the City of Vancouver's ~75k detached homes aren't able to house Vancouver's over 280k households, and that given that "most would ideally like to reside in" one of these one should expect the median price of these homes to be governed roughly by people in the 90th percentile of the City of Vancouver income distribution, assuming that home prices are aligned with incomes.
+So if one wants to test this alignment (or lack thereof), one needs to consider the household at the 90th income percentile.
+Using the 50th percentile, as Josh keeps insisting, is simply not informative but serves to collect confounders, as the share of detached homes and the shape of the income distribution varies across municipalities.
+But we already explained this at length above.

+Josh states that I should not include Anmore and Belcarra in my analysis because there too few detached houses there, but apparently he fails to notice that I grouped them together with nearby municipalities.
+To do this properly would require setting up a methodological framework that properly deals, among other things, with different municipalities having different numbers of dwellings and households.
+This could be as simple as using weighted regressions, but given how few data points are being used the analysis would likely benefit from a more sophisticated statistical model, which would also guard against the post-hoc nature with which the report attempts to discard "outliers".

+Next Josh makes the point that my use of average price to income ratio might get skewed by outliers.
+My choice was of course triggered by what he claimed he used, but this is still a valid concern and again points to individual (as opposed to aggregate) level price-to-income being the more useful metric.
+And he asks that I redo my analysis based on his "standard methodological decisions", and says he will "simply screenshot this email exchange and it will be posted under [my] blog post on twitter" if I fail to do so.
+Which, quite frankly, is not just incredibly rude, but also impossible because Josh has not actually made his methodology clear.
+One would first need answers to the following questions:

+* What income metric is being used and why?

+* What price metrics are being used and why?
+(Josh asserts he is using REBGV benchmark prices, which is clearly false as REBGV does not cover some of the Metro Vancouver municipalities reported on in the working paper.)

+* Why can we assume confounding factors, including the ones I outlined above, are not skewing the results?

+* Why can we assume the ecological fallacy won't affect the results?

+* Why was the particular non-resident owner metric chosen, as opposed to e.g. using majority of owners living abroad, or all owners living abroad.
+(The argument Josh makes that it does not matter because they all correlate is incredibly naive and incorrect, as shown in the main part of this post.)
+And what exactly is the non-resident owner metric is being used as a proxy for?
+(Josh asserts it's "ownership primarily based on foreign income or wealth", which is an frustratingly ill-defined concept.)

+* Is the working paper actually claiming to show causation, and if yes, how?

+These are, quite frankly, pretty standard methodological checkboxes for scholarly research, which the working paper is being presented as.
+And I am happy to revisit this and take a fresh look at the "methodological decisions" once the paper actually lays them out properly.
+As it is, Josh's paper is a mess.
+And I don't feel it's my job to clean it up.